 Cultural heritage is a second area of focus, drawing on Yale’s collections and programs in the arts.
 The West Campus warehouse facilities accommodate browseable storage of art and artifacts from Yale’s museums and will provide a venue for special exhibits.

 Established in 2011, the Institute for the Preservation of Cultural Heritage (IPCH) is dedicated to advancing the field of heritage science by improving the science and practice of conservation in a sustainable manner.
 It is home to state-of-the-art research, conservation, and digitization facilities.
-Scholars at the IPCH work to both study and preserve Yale’s collections, and they take a scientific approach to understanding the materials, process, and techniques shaping conservation practices around the world.
+Scholars at the IPCH work to both study and preserve Yale’s collections, and they take a scientific approach to understanding the materials, processes, and techniques shaping conservation practices around the world.